newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

     WHERE department_id = e.department_id
 );
 ```
+The subquery references the `department_id` column from the outer query's `employees` table aliased as `e`, establishing a correlation between the subquery and the outer query.

+In the `WHERE` clause of the subquery:
-Note in `WHERE` clause, the column from inner query (or subquery) table `employees` is on left side and outer query table `employees e` column is on the right side.
-The setup `WHERE department_id = e.department_id` ensures that the subquery is executed for each row in the outer query, using the value of e.department_id from the current row of the outer query.
+- The column `department_id` from the inner query (subquery) is on the left side.
+- The column `e.department_id` from the outer query's `employees` table is on the right side.

+The condition `WHERE department_id = e.department_id` ensures that:
+- The subquery is executed for each row in the outer query.
+- The value of `e.department_id` from the current row of the outer query is used in the subquery.

 This creates a correlation between the outer and inner queries, making the subquery dependent on the outer query.

 ### Example 5: Using Subqueries with EXISTS and NOT EXISTS
 `EXISTS` and `NOT EXISTS` are SQL keywords used to check for the existence of rows returned by a subquery.
 They are often used in `WHERE` clauses to conditionally filter rows based on whether the subquery returns any result.